The Passion of Christ and the Passion of the Church

 "And immediately one of them running took a sponge, and filled it with vinegar." - Matthew 27:48

-Even at Calvary the world offers Christ a kind of consolation, but it is not true relief.
-The vinegar scene is one of the Passion’s sharpest images of counterfeit help.
-The suffering Christ is given something, but what is given does not heal.
-It is sour, inadequate, and bound up with mockery, delay, and misunderstanding.
+Even at Calvary the world offers Christ a kind of consolation.
+It is not true relief.
+The vinegar scene is one of the sharpest images in the Passion because something is given, yet what is given does not heal.
+It is bitter, inadequate, and bound up with mockery, delay, and misunderstanding.

-That is why this scene belongs to the Passion of the Church.
-In every age of trial, the world and false religion offer the Church consolations that do not cure her wound: recognition without truth, peace without repentance, unity without doctrine, relief without sacrifice.
-The offer is real, but it is false mercy.
-The Church is not saved by vinegar.
+The same scene repeats itself in the Passion of the Church.
+In every age of trial, the world and heretics offer consolations that do not cure the wound: recognition without truth, peace without repentance, unity without doctrine, mercy without sacrifice.
+The offer is real, but it is false.
+The Church is not sustained by vinegar.

-This is why the image has such theological force.
+That is why the image has such theological force.
 Vinegar resembles wine, but it is corrupted.
-It stands close enough to suggest comfort, yet it lacks the true sweetness of charity.
-So too false consolations often resemble help while actually keeping the soul within disorder.
+It stands near enough to suggest comfort while lacking the sweetness of charity.
+So too false consolations resemble help while keeping the soul inside disorder.
 They do not reconcile the sinner to God.
 They merely dull the edge of the Cross.

-The remnant should learn to recognize false consolation quickly:
+The remnant should therefore learn to recognize false consolation quickly:

-- relief that asks you to stop naming contradiction
+- relief that asks souls to stop naming contradiction

-- unity that asks you to ignore false worship
+- unity that asks them to ignore false worship

-- peace that asks you to call poison medicine
+- peace that asks them to call poison medicine

 - pastoral softness that refuses repentance